JayFarei/race_catch_up/README.md

-# RCU
+## Testing Hugo Static Web Page

-Testing Hugo Static Page
+This page is a test of Atom integration with Github